ansible-collections/ibm_zos_core/docs/source/modules/zos_user.rst

   delete
-    Setting to :literal:`true` deletes the whole OPERPARM block from the profile.
+    When set to :literal:`true`\ , deletes the entire OPERPARM segment from the profile.

-    This option is only valid when :literal:`operation=update`\ ; it is ignored for all other operation values, including :literal:`operation=create`.
+    This option is only valid when :emphasis:`operation=update`\ ; it is ignored for all other operation values.

     This option is mutually exclusive with :literal:`alt\_group`\ , :literal:`authority`\ , :literal:`cmd\_system`\ , :literal:`search\_key`\ , :literal:`migration\_id`\ , :literal:`display`\ , :literal:`msg\_level`\ , :literal:`msg\_format`\ , :literal:`msg\_storage`\ , :literal:`msg\_scope`\ , :literal:`automated\_msgs`\ , :literal:`del\_msgs`\ , :literal:`hardcopy\_msgs`\ , :literal:`internal\_msgs`\ , :literal:`routing\_msgs`\ , :literal:`undelivered\_msgs`\ , :literal:`unknown\_msgs`\ , and :literal:`responses`.